Chords + Lyrics | I’ll Be There

 I’ll Be There Chord Chart | PDF + iReal Pro Download

-I’ve never played I’ll Be There in a different key than the original, and I’ve only ever had female singers perform it.
-Michael Jackson was very young when he recorded this, so his voice was quite high.
+I’ve never played I’ll Be There in a key other than the original, and I’ve only ever worked with female singers performing it.
+Michael Jackson was very young when he recorded the song, so his voice was quite high.

-That said, it doesn’t mean you won’t ever need to change the key.
+That said, it doesn’t mean you’ll never need to change the key.
 If you’re creating an acoustic arrangement in a more guitar-friendly key, I recommend downloading the iReal Pro version, as it allows you to change the key easily.

 I’ll Be There TAB | Course Preview

-In the course, we look at how to arrange this for one guitar in a small band, without all the production and BVs, you need to grab hold of the guitar part and lead the way.
+In the course, we look at how to arrange I’ll Be There for a single guitar in a small band.
+Without all the production and backing vocals, you need to take hold of the guitar part and lead the way.

-This means you can play I’ll Be There’s chords even without a keyboard (there’s TAB for the intro!), maybe even on one acoustic guitar.
+This means you can play I’ll Be There’s chords even without a keyboard (there’s TAB for the intro!), perhaps even on just one acoustic guitar.

-If you can do this, should you band grow to keyboards, horn section and plenty of BV’s, you can easily strip back the parts and play little licks, highlighting the chord notes.
+If your band later expands to include keyboards, a horn section, and plenty of backing vocals, you can easily strip back your parts and play little licks that highlight the chord tones.

-As a preview, here’s the first part of the verse, which also comes back as the chorus later on.
+As a preview, here’s the first part of the verse, which also returns as the chorus later on.

 I’ll Be There Chords: Continue Learning